fossunited/the-joy-of-programming/the-joy-of-programming/composing-new-shapes-jp/combining-shapes-jp.md

 show(shape)
 ```

-In the above example, the shape is a compund shape by joining a circle
+In the above example, the shape is a compound shape by joining a circle
 and a rectangle.

 Now, let's try to create a donut by adding two circles.